Stas-Kloyzner/w6-ansible/README.md

 5) cd to w6-ansible directory (the one you cloned) and run the following commands while substituting the <user_name> with your desired user name , and <password> with your desired password. also you may edit other parameters in the host_vars/localhost.yaml file , and in the terraform files as well (tf/variables.tf)

-6)Use following commands ,note that you may write production instead of staging (-e env=production) to create the production environment instead of the staging one.
+6) Use following commands ,note that you may write production instead of staging (-e env=production) to create the production environment instead of the staging one.
 -$ ansible-playbook deploy.yaml -e env=staging -e operation=init -e user=<user_name> -e pass=<password>
 -it will initialize terraform and its modules.